 We were surprised when we looked out the window of the airplane and saw the size of the city as we approached the airport.
 We expected to see a small town with a few low rise buildings and tall palm trees, not rows of high-rise condominiums.

 Related post – This is our favorite spot in Puerto Rico

 The city is divided into old and new.

 The new part of the city includes the business district, thriving seaport, residential neighborhoods and popular beach strips like Isla Verde and El Condado.

 The old part of town, founded by Spanish colonists in 1521, is where most tourists will spend their time.
 The old walled city is filled with cobblestone streets, brightly painted colonial buildings and fortifications that have been designated a UNESCO World Heritage Site.

 While Old San Juan is a monument to the past, new San Juan is a vibrant city that captivates residents and visitors alike with its beaches, nightclubs, casinos, museums and restaurants.

-It’s not a cheap destination though, especially if your home currency is not $US, so you’ll need to adjust your expectations if you think Puerto Rico is a cheap destination like Mexico.
+It’s not a cheap destination though, especially if your home currency is not $USD.
+You’ll need to adjust your expectations if you think Puerto Rico is a cheaper travel destination, like Mexico.
 It’s more comparable to Miami or Honolulu.